ericfode/objectify/README.md

         end
       ```

-    2. If all the policies succeed, the service for that action is executed.
-A service is typically responsible for fetching and / or manipulating data.
+  2. If all the policies succeed, the *service* for that action is executed.
+A *service* is typically responsible for fetching and / or manipulating data.

-      A very simple example of a service:
+      A very simple example of a *service*:

       ```ruby
         class PicturesCreateService